Knicely Conference Center

 Bowling Green, KY 42101

-- A student wishing to take courses through the Dual Credit Program should be either a junior or senior in high school.
+- A student wishing to take courses through Dual Credit should be either a junior or senior in high school.

-- The student must be recommended by their high school principal or counselor for participation in the Dual Credit Program.
+- The student must be recommended by their high school principal or counselor for participation in Dual Credit.
 This recommendation will be based on the student’s potential for academic success in college level courses.
 High school freshmen and sophomores who also receive such recommendations may be considered for Dual Credit classes.

 - Some courses (ENGL 100, MATH 116 for example) taken through the program have specific requirements that must be met prior to being registered.